 Provider Recruitment and Retention Financing

-The Provider Recruitment and Retention (PR&R) Financing Program enables community health centers (CHCs) to either recruit new providers or retain one or more staff through incentives.
-Previously excluded from more traditional loan-forgiveness offerings, CHCs can now benefit from new financial incentives available through PCDC — and help create healthier, thriving communities through consistent primary care.
+The Provider Recruitment and Retention (PR&R) Financing Program enables community health centers (CHCs) to either recruit new providers or retain staff through providing incentive payment.
+CHCs can benefit from new financial incentives available through PCDC — and help create healthier, thriving communities.

-For health centers that attempt to recruit and/or retain providers, financial incentives such as state or federal loan-forgiveness programs pose limitations, including:
+For some health centers, existing recruitment and retention programs such as state or federal loan-forgiveness programs have limitations, including:

 - Inability to access programs due to late application (missing the cutoff date)

 - Inability to access programs due to insufficient funding vs. high demand

-Even for centers eligible for loan-forgiveness programs, the provider-shortage problem might only be temporarily relieved, since providers recruited through traditional state and federal loan-forgiveness programs often leave after their required commitment.
+Even for centers eligible for loan-forgiveness programs, the provider-shortage problem might only be temporarily relieved, since providers recruited through traditional state and federal loan-forgiveness programs may leave after their required commitment.

 In response to these issues, PCDC’s PR&R Financing Program not only replicates the core benefits of more traditional loan-forgiveness programs, but also addresses their limitations.
 Through a multiyear lending commitment, CHCs previously excluded from traditional programs are provided multiple tools to attract and retain providers.

 Sample CHC Economics Using PR&R